 Today NVIDIA began shipping a new product, the Jetson TX2 Development Kit.
+The Jetson TX2 is available on Amazon.
 Looky here:

 Jetson TX2 Overview

 The Jetson TX2 is a new iteration of the Jetson Development Kit which doubles the computing power and power efficiency of the earlier Jetson TX1.

 The Jetson TX1 Dev Kit introduced a new module format, where a standardized Tegra Module is plugged into a carrier board.
 While the Jetson TX2 uses the same carrier board as the Jetson TX1, the actual Tegra TX2 Module itself is all new.

 The Jetson TX2 features a NVIDIA Pascal GPU with 256 CUDA capable cores.
 The CPU complex consists of two ARM v8 64 bit CPU clusters which are connected by a high-performance coherent interconnect fabric.
 The Denver 2 (Dual-Core) CPU cluster is optimized for higher single-thread performance; the second CPU cluster is an ARM Cortex-A57 QuadCore which is better suited for multi-threaded applications.

 The memory subsystem incorporates a 128-bit memory controller, which provides high bandwidth LPDDR4 support.
 8 GB LPDDR4 Main Memory and 32 GB eMMC Flash memory are integrated on the Module.
 Going to a 128-bit design from the TX1 64-bit is a major performance enhancement.